 Advantages

 - Widely Applicable: Vickers hardness testing is suitable for various hard materials.
-Including metals, ceramics, glass, graphite, etc., also suitable for thin slices and small-sized samples.
+These include metals, ceramics, glass, and graphite.
+It is also ideal for thin slices and small-sized samples.

-- High Accuracy: It can provide high test accuracy and repeatability, especially suitable for measuring high-hardness materials.
+- High Accuracy: It can provide high test accuracy and repeatability.
+It is especially suitable for measuring high-hardness materials.

-- Unaffected By Material Size: Independent of material size, suitable for samples of different sizes and shapes.
+- Unaffected By Material Size: Independent of material size, ideal for samples of different sizes and shapes.

 Limitation

-- High Surface Flatness Requirements: The surface of the material to be tested needs to be flat enough to ensure accurate impression size.
+- High Surface Flatness Requirements: The surface of the material to be tested must be flat enough.
+It can ensure accurate impression size.

 - Sample Size: Smaller samples may be limited by equipment size.